gary-archer/oauth.mobilesample.android/README.md

 ### Overview

-* A mobile sample using OAuth and Open Id Connect, referenced in my blog at https://authguidance.com
+* A mobile sample using OAuth and Open ID Connect, referenced in my blog at https://authguidance.com
-* **The goal of this sample is to implement Open Id Connect mobile logins with best usability and reliability**
+* **The goal is to implement Open ID Connect mobile logins with best usability and reliability**

 ### Details